Nicolai20HTXR/PythonDictonaryPractice/README.md

 # PythonDictonaryPractice
-Programming practice using dictonary in python
-Could be worked on in the future :)
+Programming practice using dictonary in python \n Could be worked on in the future :)